libretro/docs/docs/library/scummvm.md

 | ![](../image/retromouse/retro_mouse.png) Mouse Cursor | Mouse Cursor       |
 | ![](../image/retromouse/retro_left.png) Mouse 1       | Left Mouse Button  |
 | ![](../image/retromouse/retro_right.png) Mouse 2      | Right Mouse Button |

+!!! attention
+	To ensure correct operation when using a RetroMouse, it is recommended that the RetroArch 'Grab Mouse' option be enabled while running content with the ScummVM core.
+By default, 'Grab Mouse' may be toggled on/off by pressing F11 on the keyboard.

+	The 'Grab Mouse' option is not required when using a RetroPad to move the cursor.

 ## Pointer